miners4charity/Mining4Vets/README.md

 # Mining4Vets
-This is the software repo for Mining4Vets
+This is the software repo for Mining4Vets.
+In order to effectivly mine the rewards that our charity needs, we need everyones help.

 To run our software:
 - Click on the below Download link